demiculus/mentalmodel/_mental_models/simplicity.md

 4. Can I postpone this until I find a simpler way of doing it?
 5. Can I do something else instead of this?

+#### Other

+"An idiot admires complexity, a genius admires simplicity.
+A physicist tries to make it simple; an idiot, anything the more complicated is, the more he will admire it.
+If you make something so clusterfucked he can't understand it, he's gonna think you're a god cause you made it so complicated nobody can understand it."
+– Terry A Davis

 <!-- #### Resources -->